brendanmcc02/film-rec/README.md

 # How to test locally

 * Clone the repository and checkout to the `local-deployment` branch.
+* If you want to run the shell script to fetch and produce the datasets, you will need a TMDb API key.
+Store this in a file called `access-token.txt` at the repository level.
 * Open 2 instances of the terminal.
 We will download dependencies and run both the frontend and the backend.
 * In one terminal, run the following commands for the backend.
     ```sh